 Inter-American Development Bank (IDB) | Independent Consultation and Investigation Mechanism (MICI)

-The Inter-American Development Bank (IDB) is a regional development bank providing loans, grants, and guarantees to fund public and private sector projects in its 26 borrowing countries in Latin America and the Caribbean.
+The Inter-American Development Bank Group (IDB Group) is a regional development bank providing loans, grants, technical assistance, and guarantees to fund public (through the IDB) and private sector projects in its 26 borrowing countries in Latin America and the Caribbean.
+In January 2016, the IDB Group consolidated its private sector operations in the Inter-American Investment Corporation (IIC), which is also known as IDB Invest.

 Inter-American Development Bank (IDB)